DalbergDataInsights/spph-email-report/README.md

 5. "increment-date" - upgrades the date to the current month (doesn't change anything if already upgraded)

 NB!
-Check the date of the report before starting the extraction (see: HOW TO CHOOSE THE DATE ) To change predifined input, use configuration files in a config folder in the workspace.
+Check the date of the report before starting the extraction (see: HOW TO CHOOSE THE DATE ) To change predefined input, use configuration files in a config folder in the workspace.

 This section is under the development, so the changes will be implemented soon.